Foundations of AAMC History

 Medical schools in the U.S. and Canada accredited by the Liaison Committee on Medical Education (LCME) are eligible for AAMC membership.

-Not-for-profit teaching hospitals in the U.S. and Canada are eligible if they are affiliated with a medical school member and offer residency programs in at least four specialties.
+Teaching hospitals in the U.S. and Canada are eligible if they are affiliated with a medical school member and offer residency programs in at least four specialties.
 (The latter requirement may be waived for specialty institutions such as psychiatric or rehabilitation hospitals.)

 - Representatives of AAMC member institutions enjoy benefits that include professional groups and meetings, valuable data, service programs, and numerous publications.